Everyone has an economic story.

 Our current economy labels you.
 It targets you for sales.
 But now we've created a hands-on workbook to help you claim your own story and give yourself credit, along with gaining new insights and allies.
 Where Can I Get Some Change? is especially useful for EconoGirlfriend Conversation Groups, dedicated to the notion that economics is best tackled in the company of friends with a glass of wine and nibbles!

-If you're interested in using the workbook for yourself, or better yet for use in an EconoGirlfriend Conversation Group, send us a message telling us about how you'd like to use the workbook, and we'll send you a free PDF.
+If you're interested in using the workbook for yourself, or better yet for use in an EconoGirlfriend Conversation Group, click the button below, fill out a brief form to tell us about how you'd like to use the workbook, and you can download a free PDF.

 We'd also love to keep in touch with you, and make it easier to learn from each other.
 Send us notes about ideas you have for conversations and how they're working, any updates or messages you'd like to share for local action, and pictures, too.
 We'll post them here to share and support new EconoGirlfriend Conversations!

 How Women Are Already Unscrewing Our Economy…

 an except from "Where Can I Get Some Change??!"

 "If you’re reading this, you’ve joined a Screwnomics book group in hopes it will be more fun to learn about economics in the company of other women.
 Or perhaps you thought having a workbook would help you in your individual reading project.
 You probably are reading Screwnomics because you already sense your disadvantage, and want to better understand—not only what is wrong, but also what positive changes can bring hope.

 For starters, let’s acknowledge that it is difficult to talk about dry economic principles and definitions.
 For about 2500 years, economists have talked man-to-man, in masculine argument to establish their rank.
 Their tone is ultra-rational, impersonal, and far removed from everyday life.